Temple Adath Israel of the Main Line: Main Line Hebrew Association

 Adath Israel traces its history to March 1936 when ten local businessmen founded the Main Line Hebrew Association, the Main Line's first Jewish congregation.
 The group represented 30 families and together pooled $600 in cash.
-Its mission was to "worship Alimighty God according to the doctrines, creed and customs of the Hebraic faith."
+Its mission was to "worship Almighty God according to the doctrines, creed and customs of the Hebraic faith."

 Founding and building

-Temple Adath Israel was chartered in 1946 and held its first congregational meeting on September 29, 1946 at 515 Lancaster Avenue in Haverford where it also held its first services.
+Temple Adath Israel was chartered in 1946 and held its first congregational meeting on September 29, 1946, at 515 Lancaster Avenue in Haverford where it also held its first services.
 Rabbi Martin Berkowitz came to the synagogue in 1947 and membership exceeded 400 families by 1949.
 The congregation rented space in the Ardmore YMCA building, the Ardmore Women's Club building, and in rooms on the campuses of Haverford College and Bryn Mawr College.
 The congregation purchased a large house at 410 Montgomery Avenue in Wynnewood which it renovated for services.

 Adath Israel continued to grow and the congregation purchased 7 acre at Old Lancaster Road and Highland Avenue in Merion in 1953 on the former site of Rose Hill, the estate owned by Charles Elmer Hires.
+The official ground breaking took place in May 1953; Ambassador to the United States Abba Eban spoke at the ceremony.
 Solicitor General of the United States Simon Sobeloff presided over the laying of the building's cornerstone on June 13, 1954 and Rabbi Theodore Gordon of Main Line Reform Temple delivered the invocation.
 The congregation constructed and opened its Ralph Bodek Chapel, 900-seat Meyers Girsh Auditorium and 23-classroom educational building in time for the High Holidays that year.

 The congregation retained architects Pietro Belluschi and Charles Frederick Wise who designed the new sanctuary in 1956 and 1957.
 The synagogue laid the cornerstone for the sanctuary on November 23, 1958.
 Philadelphia mayor Richard Dilworth spoke at the ceremony, and was joined by former Senator Herbert H. Lehman and Governor Theodore McKeldin of Maryland.
 The new George Friedland sanctuary sat 1400 and was dedicated on September 11, 1959, along with the Charles Tabas Auditorium and six additional classrooms.

 The sanctuary features a rooftop cupola and a 12-sided structure as the centerpiece that rises 36 feet above the sanctuary, symbolizing 12 tribes of Israel.

 Main Line Reform Temple Beit Elohim was founded in 1952 by young couples as the area's first Reform congregation.
 The congregation held Sunday School and Sabbath services at the Haverford Friends School on Buck Lane.
 When Adath Israel moved from 410 Montgomery Avenue to Merion in 1954, Main Line Reform purchased the property from Adath Israel and used the building for its own services.
 Main Line Reform constructed its current sanctuary and classroom buildings at the Montgomery Avenue site in 1960.
 During construction, Adath Israel welcomed Main Line Reform which shared Adath Israel's building for its own services, community events, and Hebrew school.